 Food In Zimbabwe

 Another main ingredient in the diet of the Zimbabwean people is fish.
 Especially freshwater fish.
 Usually, they are cooked on the grill and eaten with rice or corn.
 Sometimes they are also prepared with different types of vegetables, both cooked and raw.
 Another of the most striking features of the cuisine of this country is the result of a balanced combination of British and traditional Zimbabwean cuisine.
-Vegetarian travellers will find a variety of sub-tropical products and very high-quality options.
+Vegetarian travelers will find a variety of sub-tropical products and very high-quality options.

 One of the foods to try in Zimbabwe are worms.
 This dish is the one that most tourists tend to reject and only some are encouraged to try it.
 However, it is considered a real delicacy.
 Mopane worms are a very particular species which are only found in the tree of the same name.
 They are prepared in various ways and can be eaten as a stew, fried and crispy.
 Their percentage of proteins is higher than that of veal, so they are a highly nutritious food.